-Due to the nature of the flooding problems and the localized, minor damages involved in RLA #33, the funding of needed site improvements will have to be borne by the individual property owner.
-The City of Tulsa would bear the cost for the construction of any additional storm drainage.
-The City will investigate the possibility of increasing the storm sewer capacity with any future street projects in the area.
+Due to the nature of the flooding problems and the localized, minor damages involved in RLA #34, the funding of needed site improvements will have to be borne by the individual property owner.
+The City of Tulsa would bear the cost for the construction of planned storm sewer drainage improvements.
+Funding for ongoing City maintenance responsibilities is provided by the Stormwater Utility Fee.
+Funding for a public works project in this RLA is dependent of several factors, including the prioritized ranking of the project with other Capital Improvement projects, inclusion in future street maintenance projects, being part of a project in a Bond Issue, etc. The City will increase the storm sewer capacity with any future street projects in the area.
 Another potential funding source is FEMA's Hazard Mitigation Grant Program (HMGP), which can be implemented after a Presidential Major Disaster Declaration in the State.